ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 The storage APIs present in Arm Mbed OS are:

-* [File system](/docs/v5.6/reference/contributing-storage.html#contributing-filesystem): a common interface for using file systems on block devices.
+- <a href="/docs/v5.6/reference/contributing-storage.html#contributing-filesystem" target="_blank">File system</a>: a common interface for using file systems on block devices.
-* [Block device](/docs/v5.6/reference/contributing-storage.html#block-devices): a common interface for block-based storage devices.
+- <a href="/docs/v5.6/reference/contributing-storage.html#block-devices" target="_blank">Block device</a>: a common interface for block-based storage devices.

 #### Declaring a file system

-The [FileSystem](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/FileSystem.h) class provides the core API for file system operations.
+The <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/FileSystem.h" target="_blank">FileSystem</a> class provides the core API for file system operations.
 You must provide a block device to back the file system.
-When you declare a file system with a name, you can open files on the file system through standard POSIX functions (see [open](http://pubs.opengroup.org/onlinepubs/009695399/functions/open.html) or [fopen](http://pubs.opengroup.org/onlinepubs/9699919799/functions/fopen.html)).
+When you declare a file system with a name, you can open files on the file system through standard POSIX functions (see <a href="http://pubs.opengroup.org/onlinepubs/009695399/functions/open.html" target="_blank">open</a> or <a href="http://pubs.opengroup.org/onlinepubs/9699919799/functions/fopen.html" target="_blank">fopen</a>).

 Existing file systems:

-The [FAT file system](https://github.com/ARMmbed/mbed-os/tree/master/features/filesystem/fat) is a standard file system.
+The <a href="https://github.com/ARMmbed/mbed-os/tree/master/features/filesystem/fat" target="_blank">FAT file system</a> is a standard file system.

-The [BlockDevice](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/BlockDevice.h) class provides the underlying API for representing block-based storage that can be used to back a file system.
+The <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/BlockDevice.h" target="_blank">BlockDevice</a> class provides the underlying API for representing block-based storage that can be used to back a file system.
 Mbed OS provides standard interfaces for the more common storage media, and you can extend the BlockDevice class to provide support for unsupported storage.

 Additionally, two utility block devices give you better control over how storage is allocated.
-The [slicing block device](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/SlicingBlockDevice.h) allows you to partition storage into smaller block devices that you can use independently, and the [chaining block device](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/ChainingBlockDevice.h) allows you to chain multiple block devices together and extend the usable amount of storage.
+The <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/SlicingBlockDevice.h" target="_blank">slicing block device</a> allows you to partition storage into smaller block devices that you can use independently, and the <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/ChainingBlockDevice.h" target="_blank">chaining block device</a> allows you to chain multiple block devices together and extend the usable amount of storage.

 <span class="notes">**Note:** Some file systems may provide a format function for cleanly initializing a file system on an underlying block device or require external tools to set up the file system before the first use.</span>